Commodities

 How are Non-Expiring Commodities (NEC) priced?

-"Spot commodities are also known as Non-Expiring Commodities (NECs).
-To price these non-expiring markets, we use two sufficiently liquid futures contracts on the underlying commodity.
-This is usually the two with the nearest expiry date.
+To price non-expiring markets, we use two sufficiently liquid futures contracts on the underlying commodity.
+These are usually the two with the nearest expiry dates.

-Throughout the duration of the Front month contract, the price of the NEC will gradually move from the price of the front month to the price of the far month.
+Throughout the duration of the front month contract, while we use this price to drive our own, the price of the NEC will gradually move towards the price of the far month.
+We may use further months should the near, far or both months become unsuitable for trading.

-As there will be an adjustment to the NEC Market price every day, your account will be subject to an adjustment in the form of a Credit/Debit to offset this price adjustment.
-For example, if the NEC contract is adjusted by +2 points, clients with long positions will be debited 2 x stake and clients with short positions will be credited 2 x stake. "
+There is an adjustment to the NEC Market price every day to move towards the far future.
+Your account will be subject to an adjustment in the form of a credit/debit to offset this price adjustment.
+For example, if the NEC contract is adjusted by +2 points, clients with long positions will be debited 2 x stake and clients with short positions will be credited 2 x stake.
+See further explanation and video below.

 Was this answer helpful?